-Nico Rosberg: Lewis Hamilton will hate losing to team-mate George Russell
+Nico Rosberg advises George Russell on life as Lewis Hamilton’s teammate

-Russell, in his first season alongside Hamilton, is 34 points ahead of his more illustrious team-mate in the standings.
+Russell, in his first season alongside Hamilton, is 34 points ahead of his more illustrious teammate in the standings

 Nico Rosberg says George Russell’s “phenomenal” form will provide ultra motivation for Lewis Hamilton because the seven-time world champion “hates” losing to a team-mate.